Sweet Autumn Clematis: tips for growing and supporting this fall blooming clematis. Also includes easy to understand information on pruning.

 Back in the late spring, I mentioned in passing that I wanted to plant a Sweet Autumn Clematis in my back yard garden that runs along my neighbor’s fence.
-I never got around to it but it turns out that for once, my procrastination paid off.
+I never got around to it, but it turns out that for once, my procrastination paid off.
 My neighbor, Betsy, planted one in her yard a few years ago and early in the summer, she threw it over the fence so I could enjoy it too.

-Sweet Autumn lives up to its name by beginning to bloom in late August, and continues all the way through September.
+This fall blooming clematis lives up to its name by beginning to bloom in late August, and continues all the way through September.
 The leaves are very dark green so the tiny white blossoms appear to pop right off the vines.

 Sweet Autumn Clematis Growing Tips